 Examples of Breaking This Law

-- Sarah picks up her phone to send a quick text message to her friend while stopped at a red light.
-Even though her car is stationary, she’s still in violation of the law because she’s using her phone without hands-free technology while operating a vehicle.
+- Sarah picks up her phone to send quick text messages to her friend while stopped at a red light.
+Even though her car is stationary, she’s still in violation of the law because she’s using her phone without hands-free listening and talking technology while operating a vehicle.

 - John, while driving to work, uses one hand to hold his phone and make a business call.
 Despite his attention on the road, this is a clear violation of the law as he is using the phone without a hands-free setup.